 If the app is enabled, the lens case (which connects to the phone via Bluetooth) can drain some serious phone battery if you accidentally leave the app loaded.
-You also need to be sure to buy a lens cap* which is sold separately and well worth $5.
+You also need to buy a lens cap that is sold separately and well worth $5.

 Who Are Moment Lenses For?